 Be calm and mature whenever your girlfriend has a bout of jealousy.
 Give her a hug and reassure her that there is no need to be jealous about your friendship with anyone else.

-Jealousy is often driven by the presence of one or two particular person or situations.
-Have a grounded conversation with your girlfriend to find out that these triggers are.
-Here are some common possible outcomes to your discussion.
+Jealousy is often driven by the presence of one or two particular people or situations.
+Have a grounded conversation with your girlfriend to find out what these triggers are.
+Here are some common possible outcomes of your discussion.

 - She is jealous of one of your childhood friends who is a very pretty girl

 - She feels insecure and gets possessive when you go out for parties with your friends